Accountability Office FAQs

 Accountability offices typically address complaints through two primary functions: dispute resolution and/or compliance review (described below).
-They operate independently of the institution they are housed within, but report to the institution’s board or president and rely on the institution for funding.
+They operate independently of the institution in which they are housed but report to the institution’s highest level of leadership, such as its board or president, and rely on the institution for funding.

-Read more about our policy work to advance accountability offices to achieve best practice principles of independence, fairness, transparency, professionalism, accessibility, and effectiveness.
-Note that the complaint offices we specialize in at Accountability Counsel are distinct from project-level grievance mechanisms (or operational level grievance mechanisms) that are sometimes created by an operating company or government agency at a local level.
+Read more about our policy work to advance accountability offices so that they achieve best practice principles of independence, fairness, transparency, professionalism, accessibility, and effectiveness.
+Note that the accountability offices in which we specialize at Accountability Counsel are distinct from project-level grievance mechanisms (or operational level grievance mechanisms) that are sometimes created by an operating company or government agency at a local level.

-Barriers often prevent the communities most in need of a platform from raising a grievance, speaking out, and receiving redress, either through litigation, media campaigns, or even the ability to simply voice concerns and locally organize.
-Laws are often inadequate and protect corporations over people and the environment; some institutions are protected by immunity from lawsuits, even for their role in intentional abuses; and where legal protections do exist, barriers include the costs of litigation, lengthy delays, corruption in judicial systems, discrimination against vulnerable populations, language barriers, and inadequate legal assistance.
+Barriers often prevent the communities most in need of a platform from raising a grievance, speaking out, and receiving redress, either through litigation, media campaigns, or even the ability to simply voice concerns and organize locally.
+Laws are often inadequate and protect corporations over people and the environment; some institutions are protected by a form of limited immunity from lawsuits, even for their role in intentional abuses; and where legal protections do exist, barriers include the costs of litigation, lengthy delays, corruption in judicial systems, discrimination against vulnerable populations, language barriers, and inadequate legal assistance.

-Accountability Counsel strongly believes that all people should have access to a judicial proceeding, or court, to address corporate or institutional abuses.
-We are deeply supportive of corporate accountability advances and challenges to immunity of international organizations.
+Accountability Counsel strongly believes that all people should have access to a judicial proceeding or court to address corporate or institutional abuses.
+We are deeply supportive of corporate accountability advances and challenges to the immunity of international organizations.
 But where litigation is not an option, and sometimes where it is an option, accountability offices can provide a pragmatic and viable way to raise a grievance and achieve a remedy.
 By using an accountability office, communities can avoid many of the barriers that formal judicial proceedings present.
 They can be efficient, flexible, and cost-effective means of addressing and resolving disputes.
-Additionally, these offices often have advisory departments that can provide the institution with useful lessons learned for the improvement of the institution’s policies and practices for future projects.
+Additionally, these offices often have advisory departments that can provide the institution with useful lessons to improve the institution’s policies and practices for future projects.

 While accountability offices have limitations and it is important to have realistic expectations for what can be achieved through a complaint process, our cases in Mexico, Haiti, and Mongolia demonstrate the potential transformative power that these offices hold for communities to prevent and/or remediate harm.

-Accountability offices provide two main tools to address grievances and remedy harm: compliance review and dispute resolution.
+Accountability offices provide two main tools to address grievances: compliance review and dispute resolution.

-Compliance review (also called compliance investigation or compliance audit) is the process of an accountability office answering the question: did the activity of the institution violate the institution’s own policies or procedures, leading to the harm described in the complaint?
-Typically, an investigation team conducts a review of all of the documents related to the institution’s activity, interviews all of the relevant players at the institution, and travels to the site of the activity (i.e. village where farmers lost their land or where water was contaminated).
-There, they inspect the site, interviews community members and other stakeholders, and learn about the local context.
+Compliance review (also called compliance investigation or compliance audit) is the process of probing whether an institution violated its own policies or procedures by engaging in activities that lead to the harm described in a complaint.
+Typically, an investigation team conducts a review of all of the documents related to the institution’s activity, interviews all of the relevant players at the institution, and visits the site of the activity (i.e., a village where farmers lost their land or where water was contaminated).
+There, they inspect the site, interview community members and other stakeholders, and learn about the local context.

-At the end of the investigation, the investigation team produces a compliance review report with findings about the project’s compliance and/or non-compliance with the institution’s policies and procedures.
-The report is sent to the institution’s leadership and made public, often with recommendations.
-It is then up to the institution’s leadership to determine next steps, including any remedial measures.
-Remedial measures can include compensation, additional consultation processes on the project, and changes to the project’s design and implementation.
+The investigation team will then produce a compliance review report with findings about the project’s compliance and/or non-compliance with the institution’s policies and procedures.
+The report is submitted to the institution’s leadership and made available to the public, often with recommendations.
+The next steps, including any remedial measures, are left to the determination of the institution’s leadership.
+Remedial measures can include compensation, additional consultation, and changes to the project’s design and implementation.

-Dispute resolution (also called conflict resolution or problem solving) is a dialogue process that brings together affected people, project sponsors, and other local stakeholders to try to reach a solution to the issues raised in an accountability office complaint.
-Typically, an accountability office will hire a neutral mediator or facilitator to assist the community and project stakeholders to voluntarily reach agreements to address the complaint.
-Dispute resolution frequently involves information sharing, engaging independent experts to conduct studies to help the parties understand the harm and possible solutions, and negotiation between the parties.
-The process often takes several months, if not years.
-Agreements reached through dispute resolution are typically followed by a monitoring period where the accountability office reports on steps to implement commitments in the agreements.
+Dispute resolution (also called conflict resolution) is a process that facilitates a dialogue between affected people, project sponsors, and other local stakeholders toward resolving the issues raised in a complaint.
+Typically, an accountability office will hire a neutral mediator or facilitator to aid the process.
+Dispute resolution frequently entails information-sharing, utilization of independent experts to better understand the extent of harm and possible solutions, and negotiation between the parties.
+The process often takes several months.
+Agreements reached through dispute resolution are typically followed by a monitoring period where the accountability office reports on the progress of implementing agreed-upon commitments.

 A hallmark of dispute resolution in the accountability office context is the challenging imbalance of power between the community and the other parties.
 Accountability Counsel’s Communities lawyers work to balance that power differential so communities can effectively advocate on their own behalf throughout the dialogue process.